 \section{Introduction}

 In a celebrated paper \cite{Se}, Serrin initiated the study of the following overdetermined boundary value problem (BVP)

 where $\Omega$ is an open, connected, bounded domain in $\mathbb{R}^{n}$ with smooth boundary $\p\O$, $c\in \rr$ is a constant and $\nu$ is the unit outward normal to $\partial\Omega$.
 Serrin proved that if \eqref{21} admits a solution, then $\Omega$ must be a ball and the solution $u$ is radially symmetric.
 Serrin's proof is based on the moving plane method or Alexandrov reflection method, which has been invented by Alexandrov in order to prove the famous nowadays so-called Alexandrov's soap bubble theorem \cite{Al}: any closed, embedded hypersurface of constant mean curvature (CMC) must be a round sphere.
-In space forms, Serrin's symmetry result was proved in \cite{SJ} and \cite{Mo} by the method of moving plane.
+In space forms\footnote{Throughout this paper, we regard an open hemi-sphere as a spherical space form.}, Serrin's symmetry result was proved in \cite{SJ} and \cite{Mo} by the method of moving plane.
 A special overdetermined problem in space forms has been considered by Qiu-Xia \cite{QX} by using Weinberger's approach, see also \cite{CV}.
-(We also mention that sphere space case is not ture, see e.g \cite{FMW}).
+We also mention that a corresponding result in the closed sphere case is no longer true, see e.g. \cite{FMW}.